SodaLabs/kotlin-delegate-rx-properties/README.md

 ### RxMutableMap

-It allows the observation of tuple addition and removal from a `MutableMap`.
+To observe the tuple addition and removal from a `MutableMap`, which are `tupleAdded` and `tupleRemoved` accordingly.

 ```kotlin
 private val mutableMap by RxMutableMap(mutableMapOf<Int, String>())